spatie/laravel-schemaless-attributes/README.md

 ### Adding the column where the schemaless attributes will be stored

 Add a migration for all models where you want to add schemaless attributes to.
 You should use `schemalessAttributes` method on `Blueprint` to add a column.
 The argument you give to `schemalessAttributes` is the column name that will be added.
 You can use any name you'd like.
-In all examples of this readme we'll use `extra_attributes`
+You're also free to add as many schemeless attributes columns to your table as you want.
+In all examples of this readme we'll use a single column named `extra_attributes`.

 ```php
 Schema::table('your_models', function (Blueprint $table) {